-This will open System Information.
-On the bottom, you will find a search field; there you have to search for BIOS Version and hit Enter.
+It will open System Information.
+At the bottom, you will find a search field; you have to search for BIOS Version and hit Enter.

 There, you will be able to see the version and developer of the BIOS installed on your computer.

-Now, you go to your manufacturer’s website and then get the latest version of BIOS downloaded on to your computer.
+Now, you go to your manufacturer’s website and get the latest version of BIOS downloaded onto your computer.

 If you happen to use a laptop, make sure that you keep it plugged in until this BIOS update is installed.

-Double-click on the newly downloaded file to install the new version of the BIOS.
-Once done, just Reboot your computer for the changes to take effect.
+Double-click on the newly-downloaded file to install the new version of the BIOS.
+Once done, Reboot your computer for the changes to take effect.

-In a case that you use an assembled CPU to run your copy of Windows 10, it would be pretty complicated for you.
+In the case that you use an assembled CPU to run your copy of Windows 11/10, it would be pretty complicated for you.

 If you do not see a proper manufacturer’s name in the System Information window, you will have to check the website of your motherboard’s manufacturer.
 Once you visit the website, go to the downloads section to get the latest version of the BIOS for your computer.
 Usually, American Megatrends’ are used to assemble computers, but in either case, you can even check Windows Updates for any new version of BIOS available for your computer.